 So, how big are these things?

-An Average Sized Adult Pileated Woodpecker
+Average Adult Pileated Woodpecker Size

 Well, as we’ve already mentioned, the Pileated Woodpecker is comparable to a crow insofar as size is concerned.
 An average-sized adult is likely to measure 16-19 inches in length, with a wingspan of up to 30 inches.
 When this impressive-looking bird is in flight it is a beautiful sight to see!